11x-dev/hint-button-bug/README.md

 ![Submodule missing method search](https://res.cloudinary.com/dxq77puhi/image/upload/v1748895258/Finding_submodule_method_search_codesandbox_6_2_2025_vwgku0.png)

-4. Let's go look at that code in the submodule.
-First, navigate to the main submodule "online-go.com": https://github.com/online-go/online-go.com
+4. The method is missing from the MoveTree.ts file, which is within the inner "goban" submodule.
+So let's go look at that code in the submodule.
+First, navigate to the main submodule "online-go.com" in your browser: https://github.com/online-go/online-go.com

 Click "Submodules" -> "Goban", and in the search field that says "Go to file", type in "MoveTree.ts", now search the page for "findBranchesWithWrongAnswer()" which is the method we were missing.
 You should see it just below the "findBranchesWithCorrectAnswer()", around line 1099.